blackbeard666/AYUDANTE/README.md

 #### a side project aimed at creating a fully functional discord bot for ctf management; readme to be updated later

 ## TO-DO
+	- CREATE A HELP MESSAGE
 	- change created CTF category permissions
 	- figure out error handling with bot commands
 	- rename cogs
     - add functionality to get assignments from lms
+    - create some sort of dashboard

 ## DONE
 	- grant entry role from reacting to bot message